Bayocean (motor yacht): Voyage to California

 On April 3, 1913, Captain James J. Rudden sent a telegram from Bayocean resort to Portland, stating that the yacht had loaded a "plentiful supply" of gasoline on board, that he expected to leave port the next, and would proceed direct to San Francisco without stopping at any port en route.
 Bayocean departed a few days later, on April 6, 1913, with Captain Rudden in command, J. Oligreen as first officer, and Frank Coulter, chief engineer.
 The weather was stormy and there was a heavy sea, but the yacht was making good speed when last seen from Bayocean resort.
 Bayocean arrived in San Francisco on Tuesday, April 8, 1913, at 10:35 pm, having spent 60 hours en route from Tillamook.

 Service on San Francisco Bay

 In April 1913, Captain Rudden was superseded as master of Bayocean by Capt.
-Charles McNeill, Jr. During May 1913, Bayocean was making sightseeing excursions twice daily in the San Francisco Bay.
+Charles McNeill, Jr. In May 1913, Bayocean was making sightseeing excursions twice daily in the San Francisco Bay.
 However, there appears to be no record of any activity by Bayocean in any civilian capacity after mid-1913, and it may have been the vessel was laid up after that time.

 Government service

 Bought by Navy

-After the entry of the United States into World War I in 1917, the U.S. naval purchased a number of large private yachts, including Bayocean, for use as patrol vessels.
+After the entry of the United States into World War I in 1917, the US Navy purchased a number of large private yachts, including Bayocean, for use as patrol vessels.
 On April 27, 1918, Bayocean was inspected and found suitable for naval use.
 The Naval paid $52,500 for Bayocean.
 Bayocean was delivered to the Navy in June, 1918.